vanhoefm/macstealer/README.md

 This repo contains **MacStealer**.
 It can test Wi-Fi networks for **MAC address stealing** **attacks (CVE-2022-47522)**.
 This vulnerability affects Wi-Fi networks that rely client isolation to protect users from each other.
-Our attack **bypasses client isolation** and can be used to intercept the traffic of other users.
+Our attack **bypasses client isolation** (sometimes also called AP isolation) and can be used to intercept the traffic of other users.
 The attack is also known as the _security context override attack_, see Section 5 of our [USENIX Security '23 paper](https://www.usenix.org/conference/usenixsecurity23/presentation/schepers).
 Concrete examples of possible affected networks are: